“ A good father is one of the most unsung, unpraised, unnoticed and yet one of the most valuable assets in our society.”

 I can’t believe they are adults now.
 I am sure you are wondering about all those problems I mentioned above.
 The medical issues, the no speaking for years, The nightmare teachers, the upset family members.
 How did it all end.

 We have long conversations and laugh together.
 When people talk about the things that make them happy one of mine is that my son talks to me.
-I will get the weirdest stares when I say that “I am just happy my son talks to me and my daughter can walk”.
+I will get the weirdest stares when I say that “I am just happy my son speaks to me and my daughter can walk”.
 It would take too long to explain that answer of mine and I say it a lot, so I just smile to myself when I see their questionable looks.
 It would make my son and daughter uncomfortable to bring up all that history in front of them.

 This summer our son is reading up on Anatomy.
 He is a very serious when he looks into anything he does, also very private.
 He doesn’t remember some of his early childhood years of all those teaching lessons and adventures we took when he couldn’t speak, it really was like he was gone for awhile and then he just came back one morning and asked to go to Target.